 The reality?
 Most of us don’t…

 This is just one of the things that I examined in my recent research project investigating the profiles of influencers working in the area of travel and tourism.
-Whilst you might find a little bit of data on the Internet about aspects such as how much to charge for a ‘do-follow’ link or whether an influencer should be full time or part time, none of this is actually based on credible research.
+Whilst you might find a little bit of data on the Internet about aspects such as how much to charge for a ‘do-follow’ link or whether an influencer should be full time or part time, the majority of this is not actually based on credible research.
 Instead, it is based on the personal experiences of ‘influencers’ and their immediate connections.
 Whilst I by no means wish to discredit their claims or suggest that there is any distruth in them, they are simply not credible and reliable pieces of research.

 My research is the first of its kind, undertaken by myself (a Senior Lecturer at a UK university and a college of mine, also an SL based in the UK).
 I make no claims that the work is exhaustive, nor perfect.
 But it does shed light into a topic within which many people are asking a lot of questions.
 You can download a full copy of the preliminary research report here.
 In the series of blog posts, I intend to answer some of these questions.
 Today, I address the issue of ‘travel influencer income: how much can I earn?’.

 What’s the maximum I can earn as a Travel Influencer?